mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 * A USB cable
   * For the Pi 4: USB-C to USB-A (Male/Male)
   * For the Pi Zero W: microUSB to USB-A (Male/Male)
-* An Ethernet cable or a USB WiFi adapter
+* Alternate power source (optional)
+  * You can omit it for this tutorial, but your Pi will be more stable with proper power.
+  * TODO

 ## Connecting your Pi

 Connect the USB-A end of your USB cable into the device that will receive keyboard input.
-Plug the other end into your Pi's power port.
+If you don't have a separate power source, USB 3.0 provides more power, but USB 2.0 ports work in my tests as well.

 TODO: Photos

-Your Pi Zero should run without any issues, but some USB outlets output too little energy to support a Raspberry Pi 4.
-See the troubleshooting steps below.
-TODO: link
+If the USB port can't sufficiently power your Pi, jump to [Solving the power problem](#solving-the-power-problem).

 ## Preparing your Pi